Mommy Minute: Pumpkin Palooza at Hershey Gardens

-The Hershey Gardens is celebrating Halloween with something all new this year.
+(WHTM) — The Hershey Gardens is celebrating Halloween with something brand new this year.
 They’re replacing their popular Pumpkin Glow with Pumpkin Palooza.
-It will take place the next two weekends.
+It will take place over the next two weekends.

+The change was made because attendance for the Pumpkin Glow was so strong that the attraction wanted to expand the hours and give families a chance for all-day activities at the Gardens.

-“They’ll get to meet and greet a wide variety of critters,” said Rebecca Lawrence, manager of education and public programs at Hershey Gardnens.
-“We have geckos and snakes and tarantulas and of course we’ve got the butterflies as well.
+“They’ll get to meet and greet a wide variety of critters,” said Rebecca Lawrence, manager of education and public programs at Hershey Gardens.
+“We have geckos and snakes and tarantulas and, of course, we’ve got the butterflies as well.
 But we’ll have a special feature in the creepy creatures gallery, can you handle it, kind of challenging those of us who might be afraid to hold a cockroach or hold a tarantula.”

 Pumpkin Palooza is included in a general admission ticket and members get in free.
-Hershey Gardens participates in the Museums for All program, meaning if you show an EBT card, your family gets in free of charge.
+Hershey Gardens participates in the Museums for All program, meaning families who show an EBT card get in free of charge.

 Kids will also get a bag of Hershey’s candy.